 Measure Description & Practical Compliance Tips Robust age checks Adopting highly effective age assurance will work towards mitigating the risks for children on the service and may bring the service outside the scope of the OSA.
 Ofcom suggests that all U2U services that host or disseminate Primary Priority Content should implement highly effective age assurance.
 It may be the case that such age assurance will apply to the service in its entirety or to part of the service.
 Safer algorithms Personalisation has always been considered to present risks to children and can be a potential pathway to online harm.
 Services that use recommender systems should configure their algorithms to filter out the most harmful content.
-Ofcom also suggests that U2U services operating recommender systems should not recommend any Primary Priority Content to children and that Priority Content should be reduced in prominence.
+Ofcom also suggests that U2U services operating recommender systems should not recommend any Primary Priority Content to children.
+Amendments to the Codes now give providers a choice whether to exclude illegal priority content from children's feeds (as opposed to lowering its degree of prominence as was originally suggested), to suggest more age differentiated online experiences.
+This recognises the evolving capacities of children as they age and does not create a blanket measure to protect all children, irrespective of their age.
 Effective moderation U2U and search services should restrict content that is harmful to children through effective moderation.
 This moderation can be done automatically, by way of human moderation or through a combination of the two.
 Large search services should deploy a 'safe search' setting where, if a user is believed to be a child, Primary Priority Content in particular should be identified, downranked, and if necessary, blurred out.
 Strong governance & accountability A strong governance and accountability framework will be essential to ensure continued compliance with the child safety obligations of the OSA.
 This means that there should be adequate oversight over decision making, allocated roles and responsibilities, and effective reporting and review mechanisms.
 Ofcom suggests naming an individual with responsibility for online child safety, carrying out annual senior-body reviews, and implementing a Code of Conduct with standards for protecting children online.
 More choice and support for children It will be necessary to give children more information and control over their online experience.
 'More information' means that U2U and search services should have clear terms and statements regarding the protection of children and should also make available the key findings of the relevant CRA.
 To provide children with 'more control', Ofcom recommends better explaining the complaints process, acknowledging receipt of complaints, explaining next steps, and offering an easy way to report predictive harmful search suggestions.
 U2U services should also build in controls to allow children to accept or decline group chat invites, block user accounts, and disable comments on their posts.